 For more background read on:

 Heather was first published at 16 in the Hobart Mercury when she won the Junior Division of the Tasmanian Short Story competition.
 At 17 she had a weekly sailing column.
-Through year 12 and beyond, Heather undertook various jobs including delivering windsurfers, making cocktails, picking carnations and working at Social Security.
+Through year 12 and beyond, Heather undertook various jobs including making cocktails, picking carnations and working at Social Security.

 At nineteen Heather left Tasmania and spent several years travelling through Asia and Europe where she worked variously as a goatherd, youth hostel manager, silver service waitress, kitchen hand, olive and grape picker and companion.
 She returned to Australia and settled in Melbourne becoming an advertising Copywriter.
 She later became Creative Group Head of Australia’s second largest advertising agency, Mattingly & Partners, creating major national campaigns for some of Australia’s best-known brands.